mfpiccolo/self_systeem/README.md

 ## Description

-###Definition:
+###Definition: self-systeem
-####self systeem
 noun

 1.  a realistic respect for or favorable impression of one's system
 2.  confidence in one's system worth or abilities
 3.  system-respect

-Do you have low self systeem?
+Do you have low self-systeem?
 Don't worry.
 This gem is here to help.

 self_systeem allows you to record a users interaction with your rails app in a development enviornment and automatically creates system tests based on the